markusschanta/awesome-jupyter/README.md

 - [go-to-definition](https://github.com/krassowski/jupyterlab-go-to-definition) - Extension for navigating to the definition of a variable or function in JupyterLab.
 - [google-drive](https://github.com/jupyterlab/jupyterlab-google-drive) - Extension for Google Drive integration.
 - [jupyterlab_email](https://github.com/timkpaine/jupyterlab_email) - Email notebooks and their content from within JupyterLab.
+- [jupyterlab-executor](https://github.com/gavincyi/jupyterlab-executor) - Extension to execute scripts from the Jupyterlab file browser.
 - [jupyterlab-kyso](https://github.com/kyso-io/jupyterlab-extension) - Extension to publish notebooks to the [Kyso](https://kyso.io) platform from Jupyterlab.
 - [jupyterlab_templates](https://github.com/jpmorganchase/jupyterlab_templates) - Notebook templates in JupyterLab.
 - [latex](https://github.com/jupyterlab/jupyterlab-latex) - Extension for live editing of LaTeX documents.